Governors and Delegates

 Regulation and Implementation of the Environmental Services Law of the State of Amazonas

 The project developed a legal framework for the Environmental Services Law, as well as the enabling environment for the state’s REDD+ system and Payment for Ecosystem Services (PES) programs.
-The project has established the governance structure for operationalizing the state’s REDD+ System, including identifying key actors and processes for strengthening participation, transparency, and inclusion in PES initiatives across Amazonas.
+The project established the governance structure for operationalizing the state’s REDD+ System, including identifying key actors and processes for strengthening participation, transparency, and inclusion in PES initiatives across Amazonas.

 Outcomes: